syhunt/sandcat/docs/objects.tab.md

 * **tab:reload** ( ignorecache ): Reloads the page.
 If the first parameter is supplied and is true, the cache will be ignored.

+* **tab:runjseval** ( jscode): Executes a JavaScript code in the loaded page and returns its result as JSON string.

-* **tab:runjs** ( jscode [,url, startline]): Executes a JavaScript code in the loaded page.
-The last two parameters are optional.
+* **tab:runjs** ( jscode): Executes a JavaScript code in the loaded page.

 * **tab:runjs** ( luatable ): Performs a custom JavaScript call in the loaded page.
 The following keys can be provided:
  * code (required): the JavaScript code
  * url: the JS URL
  * startln: the start line number (default is 0)
  * silent: If supplied, and is true, JS execution errors are not reported.
 Default false.

-* **tab:runluaonlog** (msg,luacode): Sets a Lua script to be executed after a certain message is received through the JS console.log() method.
-This method should be used with caution.
+* **tab:runluaafterjs** (luacode,jscode): Runs a Lua script after executing a JavaScript code.
+It is possible to obtain the result of the JS execution through tab.lastjsexecresult in the form of a string.

 * **tab:runtask** ( luacode [,json, menuhtml] ): Executes a Lua code in an isolated process.
 The second parameter is optional and can be used to pass parameters to the task process.
 Returns an unique task ID.
 Returns `string`